geoschem/integrated_methane_inversion/docs/source/getting-started/minimizing-cost-tips.rst

 Switching instance types
 ------------------------
-To run the inversion, you need to have an instance with significant compute power, but if you are only running IMI preview or doing analysis of output data, then much of this compute power is going to waste.
+To run the inversion, you need to have an instance with significant compute power, but if you are only running IMI preview or doing analysis of output data, then much of this compute power will be wasted.

-However, it is possible to switch the instance type of an existing instance if you expect to be doing less compute heavy tasks.
+Thankfully, it is possible to switch the instance type of an existing instance if you expect to be doing less compute-heavy tasks.
-See the `AWS Documentation on how to change your instance type <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html>`_.
+See the `AWS Documentation on how to change your instance type <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html>`_ for more information.

 Spot instances
 --------------
 Spot instances take advantage of unused compute capacity on the AWS cloud, allowing users to launch instances at a 70-90% reduction in price compared to on-demand instances.

 However, this reduced pricing comes with the understanding that AWS can take back this extra capacity at any time, so your instance may be interrupted (with a 2 minute warning).
-Generally, interruptions are rare (~5% of instances get interrupted) and once interupted your instance will be either Stopped or Terminated depending on your configuration.
+Interruptions are generally rare (~5% of instances get interrupted) and once interupted your instance will be either Stopped or Terminated depending on the EC2 configuration.

 We recommend using spot instances for inversions that take hours (not days) as it can greatly reduce your EC2 costs.
 For information on how to launch a spot instance see `Create a Spot Instance Request <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-requests.html#create-spot-instance-request-console-procedure>`_.
 For more information on how to avoid and handle interruptions checko out this post on `Best Practices <https://aws.amazon.com/blogs/compute/best-practices-for-handling-ec2-spot-instance-interruptions/>`_.

+.. _selectingStorageSize-label:

 Selecting storage volume size
 -----------------------------
-You pay for the amount of storage space you provision to an instance at creation time.
+AWS charges continuous fees for the storage volumes provisioned to the EBS volume on your EC2 instances.
-The cost of storage is not high when provisioned for a short time, but can become significant if you keep the storage volumes for longer periods (weeks/months).
+These fees can become significant if you retain EBS volumes for long periods of time (weeks/months).

 It is best to only provision the storage you need, and to delete your volume once finished with it to avoid added costs.

-Note that volumes can be dynamically expanded, but not easily shrunk;
+You can always add storage space after launching an EC2 instance, but it is very difficult to retroactively reduce storage space;
 see the `AWS Documentation for details <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requesting-ebs-volume-modifications.html>`_.

 .. _exportingS3-label: